Protestant theologies: Moravian theology

 The Moravian Church teaches the necessity of the New Birth, piety, evangelism (especially missionary work), and doing good works.
 As such, the Moravian Brethren hold strongly that Christianity is a religion of the heart.
 It emphasizes the "greatness of Christ" and holds the Bible to be the "source of all religious truths".
 With regard to the New Birth, the Moravian Church holds that a personal conversion to Christianity is a joyful experience, in which the individual "accepts Christ as Lord" after which faith "daily grows inside the person."
 For Moravians, "Christ lived as a man because he wanted to provide a blueprint for future generations" and "a converted person could attempt to live in his image and daily become more like Jesus."

 The Moravian Church historically adheres to the position of Christian pacifism, evidenced in atrocities such as the Gnadenhutten massacre, where the Moravian Christian Indian Martyrs practiced nonresistance, singing hymns and praying to God until their execution.

 Nicolaus Zinzendorf, a bishop of the Moravian Church, stated that Holy Communion is the "most intimate of all connection with the person of the Saviour."
 The Moravian Church adheres to a view known as the sacramental presence of Christ in the Eucharist.

 Pentecostal theology

 Holiness Pentecostals, with their background in the holiness movement of Methodism, have added a third work of grace, a baptism with the Holy Spirit evidenced by glossolalia, to the new birth (first work of grace) and entire sanctification (second work of grace).
+The baptism of the Holy Ghost is taught by Holiness Pentecostals to empower the Christian believer for service to God.
+In contrast, Methodism teaches that the second work of grace—entire sanctification—is the baptism of the Holy Spirit and it is the second work of grace that empowers the believer to serve God with a har that has been made perfect in love.

 Finished Work Pentecostals teaches a progressive sanctification that begins at the New Birth, but rejects the possibility of being entirely sanctified.